Flag of Kansas

 The flag of Kansas represents the U.S. state of Kansas.
 Designed by Hazel Avery in 1925 and adopted in 1927 after Kansas Adjutant General Milton R. McLean pushed the legislation that adopted the flag, its design features the Kansas state seal and a sunflower (the state flower) on a blue field.
 In 1961, the original design was modified to include the state’s name at the bottom of the flag.

 The flag of the Governor of Kansas closely resembles the state flag, differing only by the addition of four stars, one in each corner.

 On June 30, 1953, Kansas also adopted a state banner, featuring a single sunflower on a blue field.
 Designed by Adjutant General Joe Nickell, the banner serves as an official alternative to the state flag.
-A copy is kept in the governor’s office, and it is used by the Kansas National Guard.
+A copy is often kept in the governor’s office, and it is used by the Kansas National Guard.

 Official description

 The design, form, and materials of the flag are regulated by state law, specifically Kansas Statute 73-702, which defines the official flag as follows:

 The official state flag shall be a rectangle of dark-blue silk or bunting, 3 feet on the staff by 5 feet fly.
 The great seal of the state of Kansas, without its surrounding band of lettering, shall be located in the center of the flag.
 The seal shall be 17 inches in diameter.
 Above the seal shall be a sunflower on a bar of twisted gold and blue.
 The sunflower shall be 6 inches in diameter, and the bar shall be 9 inches in length.
 The top of the sunflower shall be located 2 inches beneath the top side of the flag.
 The letters KANSAS shall be imprinted in gold block letters below the seal, be 5 inches in height, and be imprinted with a stroke 1 inch wide.
 The first letter K shall commence with the same distance from the staff side of the flag as the end of the last letter S is from the fly side of the flag.
 The bottom edge of the letters shall be 2 inches above the base side of the flag.

+In the concluding sentence it is noted that: "Larger or smaller flags will be of the same proportional dimensions."

 The official banner of Kansas is defined by law as:

 The official banner shall be of solid blue and shall be of the same tint as the color of the field of the United States flag, whose width shall be three-fourths of its length, with a sunflower in the center having a diameter of two-thirds of the space of the banner, enclosing and surrounding with its petals of gold, a brown center having a diameter of two-fifths the size of the sunflower.

 Design of the seal

-The state seal centered on the flag tells the history of Kansas and his figures representing pioneer life.
-The seal contains:
+The state seal centered on the flag contains: